 From the ‘Minsky moment’ comments made by China’s central bank governor, through to the cancellation of several massive infrastructure projects and the crackdown on shadow banking, there have been a number of tangible signals to suggest that the Chinese authorities are no longer prepared to ignore the economic risks that have accompanied several years of unbridled credit expansion.

 Against a backdrop of rising trade tensions, the economic implications of this are clearly not positive for China, nor for the rest of the world.
-Already, we’ve seen indications of a Chinese economy slowdown, such as disappointing trade data, a decline in fixed asset investment growth, a surge in corporate bond defaults and the lowest level of money supply growth since records began in 1996.
+This year, we’ve seen a decline in fixed asset investment growth, a surge in corporate bond defaults and the lowest level of money supply growth since records began in 1996.
 Meanwhile, it is estimated that there are more than 65 million empty properties in China, which is equivalent to half of the entire US housing stock.